 Do not take chances with your health or your appearance; seek out treatment for Gynecomastia from a Board Certified plastic surgeon, experienced in male breast reduction procedures.
 Dr. Paul Vitenas has 25 years of experience treating Gynecomastia patients.
 His innovative procedures can provide you with the best results, in the safest of possible environments.

 At Vitenas Cosmetic Surgery, we also highly value our patient’s privacy.
 We offer a discreet, private entrance for our surgical patients.
 Additionally, to assist with the crucial first 24 hours after surgery, we offer a comfortable, home-like recovery suite.
 This can allow you to get on your feet, with the help of a private nurse, before returning home after your male breast reduction.
-Call Vitenas Cosmetic Surgery at (281) 668-7370 to get more information on our Gynecomastia procedures or to schedule a complimentary consultation appointment.
+Call Vitenas Cosmetic Surgery at (281) 668-7370 to get more information on our Gynecomastia procedures or to schedule a consultation appointment.